UnimibFisicaLaboratori/UnimibFisicaLabStatPythonWebBook/_sources/lectures/Lecture_12/fit_binned.md

 ### Choosing amongst the least squares and the maximum likelihood

   * In the case of **few counts** present in the bins,
-    * Bins without counts do not contribute to the fit in the case of least squares, despite the absence of events being important information
+    * **Bins with zero counts** do not contribute to the fit in the case of least squares, despite the absence of events being important information
     * It is recommended to use the **maximum likelihood method**
   * In the case of **many counts** present in the bins, the two methods are equivalent,